-- assure compliance with FEMA accreditation standards with currently available revenue sources by late 2019 (originally the end of 2015), but extended due to obtainment of easements, several high river stage events, construction alternatives & additions, and construction delays); - minimize economic and financial hardship should the levee systems be de-accredited by FEMA; and - build as many critical and cost effective Authorized Level Protection Projects, with the funds available, to achieve 500-Year flood level protection
+- assure compliance with FEMA accreditation standards with currently available revenue sources by late 2019 or early 2020 (originally the end of 2015), but extended due to obtainment of easements, several high river stage events, construction alternatives & additions, construction delays, and lengthy reviews); and - build as many critical and cost effective Authorized Level Protection Projects, with the funds available, to achieve 500-Year flood level protection

 Notwithstanding the Council's strong disagreements with FEMA's decision to deaccredit the Metro-East levees and the agency's continuing efforts to overturn that decision, every effort is being made to remove all doubt about compliance with FEMA accreditation criteria.
-In October 2010, the Council engaged a team of engineering consultants led by AMEC Environment & Infrastructure, Inc. to design and manage construction of improvements to the levee system.
+In October 2010, the Council engaged a team of engineering consultants led by AMEC Environment & Infrastructure, Inc. (now Wood Environment & Infrastructure Solutions, Inc.) to design and manage construction of improvements to the levee system.